Medical tourism: Europe

+Albania

+Albania become a health target for Italian and few other European countries mostly in aesthetic surgery.
+Albania has invested in attracting not only international patients but also staff with mostly Italian doctors.
+As recognized by AP news KEIT Day Hospital was built in 2011 with international patient in mind.
+Albania is also known for dental tourism, where over 200 dental clinics are providing services to international patients.

 Azerbaijan

 Azerbaijan is a target of health tourists from Iran, Turkey, Georgia and Russia.
 The Bona Dea International Hospital in Baku was built in 2018 to attract international patients, and has staff from various European countries.

 Croatia

 Croatia has some claims to be the oldest health tourism destination in Europe, as the Hygienic Association of Hvar was founded in 1868.

 Finland

 On December 9, 2013, the City of Helsinki decided that all minors under the age of 18 and all pregnant mothers living in Helsinki without a valid visa or residence permit are granted the right to the same health care and at the same price as all citizens of the city.
-This service will be available sometime early year 2014.

 Volunteer doctors of Global Clinic have tried to help these people, for whom only acute care has been available.
 This means that the Finnish health care system is open for all people coming outside of the European Union.
-The service covers special child health care, maternity clinics and specialist medical care etc. practically for free.
-It is still unclear if this will increase so called health care tourism, because all you have to do is come to Helsinki as a tourist and let the visa expire.

-The Global Clinic in Turku offers health care for all undocumented immigrants for free.